Target Corporation: Headquarters

 Target Corporation has its headquarters on Nicollet Mall in Minneapolis near the site of the original Goodfellows store.
 The complex includes Target Plaza North and Target Plaza South.
 Ryan Companies developed the complex, and Ellerbe Becket served as the architect.
 Target had the roughly $260 million complex developed to provide one location of office space for 6,000 employees.
 The 14-story Target Plaza North has 600000 sqft of office and retail space, while the 32-story Target Plaza South has 1250000 sqft of space.
+In October 2014, Target completed construction of an 1,600,000 square feet corporate campus in Brooklyn Park, Minnesota, called Target Northern Campus.

-Brian Cornell is the CEO of Target Corporation.
+Brian Cornell serves as board chairman and CEO of Target Corporation.
 In January 2016, Cornell began making home visits in an effort to understand better the needs and desires of his customers.
 In January 2016, Target fired Tina Tyler from her job as chief stores officer.
 She was replaced with long-time employee Janna Potts.
+In August 2025, Target announced Cornell would be replaced by long-time insider and current COO, Michael Fiddelke in February 2026.
+Cornell will become executive chairman of the board.

 On August 26, 2020, the headquarters building was broken into and damaged during the Minneapolis false rumours riot.
 Three Minnesota residents were later convicted of federal arson charges for setting fires inside the building during the riot.